Protect your Android against hacking and malware with Avast One

 Download from first-party sources.
 On mobile, that’s the App Store and Google Play.
 On a PC or laptop, that means downloading directly from the developer’s website.
 When installing new programs, look out for any additional software that’s been bundled in.
 If you can’t choose to omit those bloatware programs, ditch the whole thing.

 Install antivirus software.
-A good antivirus will defend you from a lot more than just viruses.
+A good free antivirus tool will defend you from a lot more than just viruses.
 You’ll be protected against the full range of malware in addition to other security holes such as out-of-date software, malicious downloads, and misbehaving programs.
 Shop around and select a tool with the right set of features to cover all your needs and devices.
-Some, like Avast Free Antivirus, are available for free, while others must be purchased.
+Some, like Avast One, are available for free, while others must be purchased.

 Get a VPN and use it.
 A VPN is a private internet tunnel from your device to the internet.
 It encrypts your traffic from your device to the VPN server, which means that no one outside your VPN provider can see what you’re doing.
 If you’re on unsecured public Wi-Fi, such as that in a cafe or shopping mall, protect yourself with a reliable VPN like Avast SecureLine VPN.
 Otherwise, your data is wide open for others to view.